TheRainIsHere/JavaAdvClasses/README.md

 <details open>
     <summary>Bicycle/ElectricMountainBike</summary>

 - Alter these two classes so that they extend the correct class.
-See the diagram in the Assignment Overview as a reminder. <br />After adding the relationship(s), you should be able to say that a Bicycle is-a Cycle and an ElectricMountainBike is-a Bicycle out loud.
+See the diagram in the Assignment Overview as a reminder.
+After adding the relationship(s), you should be able to say that a Bicycle is-a Cycle and an ElectricMountainBike is-a Bicycle out loud.
 This portion demonstrates multi-level inheritance (NOT to be confused with multiple inheritance - not supported in Java).
 - Focus on `Bicycle`
 1. Add the required methods which are all the abstract methods from the Cycle class.
 This is similar to what was required of you in Unicycle.
 2. Add any required attributes/fields in this class if it needs to keep track of something specific to a Bicycle